DFE-Digital/register-trainee-teachers/app/views/guidance/check_data.md

 This information is mainly for school centred initial teacher training providers (SCITTs) that use this service to manually register their trainees.

-You’ll need the following information about a trainee to complete their record manually in Register.
+You’ll need the following information about a trainee to register them manually in Register.

 ## Personal details